 MORKEN CENTER FOR LEARNING AND TECHNOLOGY

-The Morken Building or the Morken Center for Learning and Technology is home to both the School of Business and the Computer Science department on campus at Pacific Lutheran University.
+The Morken Building or the Morken Center for Learning and Technology is home to the School of Business and to the Division of Natural Sciences' Department of Computer Science and Computer Engineering, Department of Mathematics, and Tacoma/South Puget Sound MESA Program.
 On July 31, 2006, the Morken Building was given a Gold rating by the USGBC, joining only the Neeb Center to be given a Gold building rating here on campus.

 Following the completion of the 2006-2007 academic year, the University Center underwent construction renovations.
 Home to campus' Dining Services, Auxiliary Services, Campus Concierge, Residential Life, Cafeteria and multiple other departments, the UC building took strides to becoming USGBC LEED Certified.
 On May 5, 2008, the UC earned LEED Silver ratings, becoming the third building on campus to LEED ranked by the USGBC.